dqops/dqo/docs/integrations/azure-data-factory/index.md

 ### Example jobs

-DQOps REST API provides extensive range of endpoints.
+DQOps REST API provides an extensive range of endpoints.
 You can reach the details through the Swagger API.

 ```url
 https://**<your_DQOps_instance>**/swagger-ui/#/